huggingface/hub-docs/docs/hub/models-cards.md

 ## What are Model Cards?

-Mdoel cards are markdown files that accompany the models and provide very useful information.
+Model cards are markdown files that accompany the models and provide very useful information.
 They are extremely important for discoverability, reproducibility and sharing!
 They are the `README.md` file in any model repo.

 The model card should describe:
 - the model